microsoft/DevAppsForTeams/README.md

 Start by creating a self-signed SSL certificate and custom host name that will resolve to your computer.

-**NOTE:** ngrok provides a way to run a local server using SSL and access it externally.
-However, since 2 tunnels are needed for this app (one for the app itself and one for the bot) you would need a paid version of ngrok.
-More details can be found at https://ngrok.com.
-If you have a paid version of ngrok, you can skip this section and use the URL of your ngrok tunnel.
+**NOTE:** Although ngrok provides a way to run a local server using SSL and access it externally, we won't be using it here since 2 tunnels are needed for this app (one for the app itself and one for the bot).
+As a result you would need a paid version of [ngrok](https://ngrok.com).
+While we won't be using ngrok here to run the app (due to the paid requirement), if you do have a paid version of ngrok you can skip this section and use the URL of your ngrok tunnels instead.

 #### Create certificate authority and a certificate